IceHe/lib/mac/setup-guide.md

 1.  **Synchronize the extensions** - usually automatically

-    or install them manually if `Sync` does not work well
+    or do it manually if `Sync` does not work well

     `Extensions` → Sidebar on the left → `Open Chrome Web Store`